 Enable control bits MSB first.
 In other words, if only using one control bit (CS = 1), then Control Bit 2 must be enabled.
 If two control bits are used, then Control Bits[2:1] must be enabled.
-Figure 132 shows how the input sample coincident with SYSREF $\pm$ is time stamped and ultimately output of the ADC.
+Figure 104 shows how the input sample coincident with SYSREF \pm is time stamped and ultimately output of the ADC.
 In this example, there are two control bits and Control Bit 1 is the bit indicating which sample was coincident with the SYSREF rising edge.
-Note that the pipeline latencies for each channel are identical.
 If so desired, the SYSREF timestamp delay register (Register 0x0123) can be used to adjust the timing of which sample is time stamped.

-Note that time stamping is not supported by any AD9695 operating modes that use decimation.
+Note that time stamping is not supported by any AD9697 operating modes that use decimation.

-Figure 132.
-AD9695 Timestamping-CS = 2 (Register 0x058F, Bits[7:6] = 2), Control Bit 1 is SYSREF± (Register 0x0559, Bits[6:4] = 5)
+Figure 104.
+AD9697 Timestamping-CS = 2 (Register 0x058F, Bits[7:6] = 2), Control Bit 1 is SYSREF± (Register 0x0559, Bits[6:4] = 5)

-Figure 133.
+Figure 105.
 SYSREF± Capture Scenarios and Multichip Synchronization